I wrote a book, so why isn’t it selling?

 Approximately 3,000,000 books were published in the U.S. in 2011.

 Over 15,000,000 ISBN numbers were issued in 2012.

-However, it is worth considering that in 2018, a new Kindle book is published every three minutes.
+However, it is worth considering that in 2018, a new Kindle book was published every three minutes.

 Selling books is not easy.

-The fact of the matter is that it is getting harder and harder to sell books, even for traditional publishers, and for a writer new to self-publishing, there is going to be a lot of hard work ahead; just to get noticed.
+The fact of the matter is that it is getting harder and harder to sell books, even for traditional publishers.
+For a writer new to self-publishing, there is going to be a lot of hard work ahead; just to get noticed.